hash-define-organization/Hacktoberfest2019/README.md

 7. Congratulations!!
 You have successfully created your pull request.
 8. Check your progress here (https://hacktoberfest.digitalocean.com/profile)
 9. Wait for your shirt.

+Powered by Hash Define
+Visit hashdefine.tech for more info